golanlevin/gen-ai/assignments/assignment_4.md

 ---

-## 4.3 & 4.4: Experiments A & B
+## 4.3: Experiments

-*Approximately 3-5 hours of tinkering and experimentation, times 2.
-Posts should be planned for 3/25 or 3/27 and 4/1.*
+*Approximately 4-6 hours of tinkering and experimentation.
+Your post is due by 4/1, but preferably earlier.*

+* Feel welcome to **journal** some of your tinkering in the `#club` channels.
-* Please **document** at least two of your experiments and workflows.
+* Please **document** (slightly more formally) one of your experiments and/or workflows:
-* **Write** posts in Discord channels `#4-Experiment-A` and `#4-Experiment-B`.
+* **Write** a post in the Discord channel `#4-Experiments`.
 * **Include** images and screenshots.
-Ideally, **document** your experiments in such a way that you could save your classmates some time if they decide to explore that tool later on.
+* **Document** your experiment in such a way that you could save your classmates some time if they decided to explore that tool later on.
 What did you do?
 How did you do it?
 What did you learn about this tool?
+Include technical suggestions.

 ---